espocrm/documentation/docs/user-guide/invoices.md

 ## Sending invoice in email

-Invoice PDF can be send in email as an attachment.
+An Invoice PDF can be send in an email as an attachment.
 Open an invoice record, click the dropdown next to Edit button and then click Email PDF.

 ## Automatic numbering

 By default, the *Number* field is auto-incremented.
-You can disable auto-increment at Administration > Entity Manager > Invoice > Fields > number.
+You can disable auto-increment at Administration > Entity Manager > Invoice > Fields > Number.
 It's also possible to make the number field read-only.

 The prefix of the next number, the next number itself and the quantity of digits in the number can be configured at Administration > Entity Manager > Invoice > Fields > numberA.